 The Company owns, or operates under 25-year lease arrangements whereby ownership transfers at the end of the lease term, 100% of its LTC homes and retirement communities, excluding those to which it provides contract services.
 LTC homes and retirement communities are limited in terms of alternative uses; therefore, their values are directly driven by the cash flow from operations.
-All but 11 of the Company's 69 homes owned by it at December 31, 2020, are government-funded senior care homes.
+As at December 31, 2021, 58 of the Company's 69 homes, including the five LTC homes in Saskatchewan, are government-funded senior care homes.
 The value of the real property depends, in part, on government funding, license terms, and reimbursement programs.
 In addition, overbuilding in any of the market areas in which the Company operates could cause its homes to experience decreased occupancy or depressed margins, which could have a material adverse effect on the business, results of operations and financial condition of the Company.
 Moreover, certain significant expenditures relating to real property ownership, such as real estate taxes, maintenance costs and mortgage payments, represent liabilities that must be met regardless of whether the property is producing any income.